cloudevents/spec/cloudevents/working-drafts/xml-format.md

 ## 1. Introduction

-[CloudEvents][ce] is a standardized and protocol-agnostic definition of the structure and metadata description of events.
+[CloudEvents][ce-spec] is a standardized and protocol-agnostic definition of the structure and metadata description of events.
 This specification defines how elements defined in the CloudEvents specification are to be represented using [Extensible Markup Language (XML)](xml-spec) documents.